Key Takeaways

 RFID access control systems have four parts:

 1. RFID tag.
-An RFID tag is installed in a door key card or gate fob, which residents use to gain access to the building.
+An RFID tag is installed in a door key card or gate fob, which residents use to access the building.

 2. RFID reader.
 Readers are installed near the door to which they manage access.
 They contain antennas, which receive data transmitted by RFID tags.
 Depending on whether the RFID system is active or passive, it may also emit an electromagnetic field that powers the RFID tag.